Academies are required by law to publish certain information; other information is included on this page as best practice.

 Governors' information and duties

-Contact: Please use the school contact details above to contact Mark with any enquiries, marking any post or emails for his attention.
+Contact: Please use the school contact details above to contact Tom with any enquiries, marking any post or emails for his attention.

 Information on the Hawes Down Primary School local governing body and their duties can be found on the Governor page of this website.